dreamfactorysoftware/platform-wiki/setup-guide/4-storage/infobright/Infobright-storage-setup.md

 	$ exit

+And finally let's update the database used by `locate` (as our scripts depend on `locate` to find the Infobright executable):

+    $ sudo updatedb

 ### Configure memory

 ICE needs the appropriate Server Main Heap Size and Loader Main Heap Size based on how much physical RAM you have: